Best Day Trip from Cartagena: Palenque de San Basilio

-Cartagena is a top draw for visitors to Colombia and with good reason—it’s stunning!
+Cartagena is a top draw for visitors to Colombia, and with good reason—it’s stunning!
 There’s a lot to see and do in the historic town center.
-If you have the time, there is another appealing reason to visit Cartagena, and that’s a day trip to Palenque.
+If you have the time, there is another appealing reason to visit Cartagena, and that’s San Basilio de Palenque.

-The best day trip from Cartagena is a visit to the village of Palenque de San Basilio, just over an hour away.
+The best day trip from Cartagena is a visit to the village of San Basilio de Palenque, just over an hour away.
 There’s nothing “typically Colombian” about this village, however.
 And you know it as soon as you drive into town on the main road.

 There is a bustle of activity from people wearing brightly-colored clothing of red, yellow, and blue in the national Colombian colors, in contrast to their beautiful dark skin.

-Here are some of the amazing reasons to visit Palenque and what to expect when you do.
+Here are five reasons why it’s worth visiting San Basilio de Palenque and what to expect when you do.

-This village consists of around 3,500 people descending from West-African slaves who escaped Cartagena and the surrounding areas in the 17th Century.
+San Basilio de Palenque (Palenque de San Basilio) consists of around 3,500 people descending from West African slaves who escaped Cartagena and the surrounding areas in the 17th Century.
 They established this place in the foothills of the Montes de Maria mountains and have remained there since.

-We were greeted by Viktor, our guide for the next few hours.
+Viktor greeted us and served as our guide for the next few hours.
 He is a happy and charismatic man who has lived his entire life in the village of Palenque de San Basilio.
-Through his eyes, we got to see the beauty of this place, and of its people.
+Through his eyes, we saw the beauty of this place and its people.

 The people in Palenque originated from Congo and were brought to Colombia during the colonization of the Americas by the Spanish.
 Many fled Cartagena and other cities due to the harsh conditions and treatment they were subjected to.